 In 2008, The Miller Auto Group's holdings were contained under five rooftops: Chrysler-Jeep-Dodge, Cadillac-Chevrolet, Volkswagen-Volvo, Buick-Pontiac-GMC, and Nissan.

-Ever a savvy business person, Jo Cicotte recognized the signs of financial crisis within the automotive industry, and understood the necessity to streamline and consolidate business holdings in order to weather the economic climate of 2008-2009.
-The ability to think and move quickly allowed Jo to position The Miller Auto Group as a stable, well-capitalized entity, able to not only survive, but to thrive in today's economy.
+Ever a savvy business person, Johanna Cicotte recognized the signs of financial crisis within the automotive industry, and understood the necessity to streamline and consolidate business holdings in order to weather the economic climate of 2008-2009.
+The ability to think and move quickly allowed Johanna to position The Miller Auto Group as a stable, well-capitalized entity, able to not only survive, but to thrive in today's economy.

 "Since 1880 The Miller Auto Group has been obsessed with serving our customers.
 During the First World War, the Great Depression, World War II and the 70's Oil Embargo, our business adjusted to the market and continued to grow.